 At some point, you will need to finish the raw edges of your seam allowance.
 This can be done on the pieces before the seam is sewn or after.
 My preference is always to finish the seams at the end, but on rare occasions, your pattern will specify to finish the raw edges first.
 See the finishing options after the seam instructions.

 Step 2 - Stitch the Seam

 Press your seam open on the wrong side of the item.

 The edges may already be neatened if you did that at the beginning of step one.
 The iron should be used in an up-and-down motion rather than dragging it along, which may distort the seam line.
 Read more about pressing fabric for sewing.

 Step 4 - Finish the Seams

-If you didn’t finish the seams before, now it the time to do so.
+If you didn't finish the seams before, now is the time to do so.
 There are four choices set out below.

 Seam Finishes for Open Seams

 As previously mentioned, the order of finishing the seam edges is a personal choice.
 Some sewers like to do it before the seam is completed, and some like to do it last.
 Either way is perfectly fine.

 Here are four different ways to finish off and neaten the edges of open seams.